deveel/deveel.webhooks/docs/basic_usage_notification.md

 ```

+The builder of the notifier service registers by default the `WebhookSender` service, that is responsible for the delivery of the webhooks to the receiving end-point of the subscription.

+It is possible to configure the delivery behavior of the sender service by calling the `.ConfigureDelivery()` method of the builder, and this will control the behavior of the sender service, including the retry policy, the timeout and the number of retries.

+By default the notifier service is not provided with any filter evaluation engine, and this means that the subscriptions will be matched against the webhook object without any filter evaluation, even if they include a filter.

+To be able to evaluate the filters of subscriptions, you need to register an instance of `IWebhookFilterEvaluator` service.

+### Consuming the Notifier Service

-After this you will have an instance of `IWebhookNotiier` instance that can be used witin your code for triggering the process described above.
+After this you will have an instance of `IWebhookNotiier<MyWebhook>` instance that can be used witin your code for triggering the process described above.

 _**Note**: Since in this example no `IWebhookDataFactory` instance has been registered, the webhook payload will contain the same data transported by the event._